Why EMCO MSI Package Builder

 Learn about MSIX packaging

-Wrap an Installation into MSI
+Wrap Installations into MSI or IntuneWin

 Installations wrapping helps to repackage all types of executable installations with no modifications of the original installation files.